 Complexity analysis

 The average encoder runtime is not increased (see Table 2-1 and Table 2-2).
 The decoder runtime is increased by 10% in average in LDB.
-The reason is the amount of SAO blocks with non-zero parameters (sao_type_idx_luma != 0) with SAO-palette is significantly greater than with anchors (VTM-1.0) as depicted in Figure 2 and Figure 3 for RA class-B. That’s because the SAO parameters choices are globally optimized to the whole picture statistics and maximally re-used.
+The reason is the amount of SAO blocks with non-zero parameters (sao_type_idx_luma != 0) with SAO-palette is significantly greater than with anchors (VTM-1.0) as depicted in Figure 2 and Figure 3 for RA and LDB class-B respectively.
+That’s because the SAO parameters choices are globally optimized to the whole picture statistics and maximally re-used.
 However, note that the worst case (maximum theoretical number of CTUs using non-zero offsets) is unchanged compared to HEVC.